 Chumur & Charchghan La Stretch

 The drive can get extremely tough around Charchaghan La and there are a few difficult water crossings as well.
 From Karzok, there is a tarred road but only for the initial part of the drive.
-From Hanle, you can expect tar on the road until Punguk, around Indian Astronomical observatory, but after that, it will be a dirt trail.
+From Hanle, you can expect tar on the road until Punguk, around the Indian Astronomical observatory, but after that, it will be a dirt trail.

-- SUV – Doable but several sections of the road will be tough to cross.
+Doable but several sections of the road will be tough to cross.
 You will however not be needed to engage 4×4 unless you are traveling early in the season.

-- Sedan & Hatchback – Extremely difficult and treacherous around Charchaghan La.
+The drive is extremely difficult and treacherous around Charchaghan La.
 A few water crossings can prove to be a herculean task to cross.

 Agham Shyok Stretch